 top of page

-• Julien Haye
+Julien Haye

 Understanding the UK regulatory landscape for payment firms

-The Regulatory Bedrock for Payment Companies
+The Regulatory Bedrock for Payment Regulation in the UK

 • Payment Services Regulations (PSRs): These regulations ensure that payment institutions operate with transparency, integrity, and in the best interest of customers, covering everything from authorisation to conduct requirements.